Curriculum policy: model and examples

 - Is approved by Forbes Solicitors

-Primary maintained school
+Primary maintained schools

 - Primary: Bright Futures School for children with autism, Oldham